dolphin-acoustics-vip/database-management-system/README.md

 - All Python libraries in [requirements.txt](requirements.txt)
 - MariaDB 10.5.23 from [here](https://mariadb.org/download/?t=mariadb&o=true&p=mariadb&r=10.5.23&os=Linux&cpu=x86_64&i=systemd&mirror=archive)

-Note: MariaDB version **must** be of the stated version.
-Tables use the UUID package which is not available in some versions of maria db.
-See [here](https://mariadb.com/kb/en/installing-mariadb-deb-files/).
+> Note: MariaDB version **must** be of the stated version.
+Older versions of Maria DB may not have all the features required for the functioning of this program.

-Note: mysqlclient must have its dependencies installed before pip3 installing itself.
-See [here](https://pypi.org/project/mysqlclient/)
+>Note: mysqlclient must have its dependencies installed before pip3 installing itself.

 ### Installing Maria DB v10.5.23 on Linux